 All American Style

-Interview: Michael Maher of Taylor Stitch
+30 Minutes With: Michael Maher of Taylor Stitch

 Taylor Stitch, the All-American shirt company based in San Francisco, has never been about New York Fashion Week “seasons” and trends, (and we agree.
 Real men’s clothing shouldn’t be caught up in the latest Spring/Summer runway presentation).
 Instead, Michael Maher and his three collaborators who founded Taylor Stitch, pursue genuine quality.
 “Well-made” is the catchphrase, and they’re striving to bring that ethos to the discerning modern man.